 For treatment.
 Norton Healthcare may use medical information about patients to provide medical treatment or services.
-We may disclose medical information about patients to doctors, nurses, technicians, medical or health care professions students, or other facility personnel who are involved in care at a Norton Healthcare hospital or facility.
+We may disclose medical information about patients to doctors, nurses, technicians, medical or health care professions students, or other facility personnel who are involved in care at a Norton Healthcare facility.
 For example, a doctor treating a patient for a broken leg may need to know if the patient has diabetes, because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if a patient has diabetes so that appropriate meals can be arranged.
-Different departments of the hospital also may share medical information about patients in order to coordinate the different things patients need, such as prescriptions, lab work and X-rays.
-We also may disclose medical information about patients to people outside the hospital or to other facilities who may be involved in a patient’s medical care after discharge, such as family members, clergy or others who will be providing continuing care.
+Different departments of a hospital also may share medical information about patients in order to coordinate the different things patients need, such as prescriptions, lab work and X-rays.
+We also may disclose medical information about patients to people outside the hospital or to other facilities or persons who may be involved in a patient’s medical care after discharge.

 For payment.
-Norton Healthcare may use and disclose medical information about patients so that the treatment and services received may be billed to and payment may be collected from patients, an insurance company or a third party.
-For example, we may need to provide health plan information about the surgery received at the hospital so a patient’s health plan will pay the hospital or reimburse the patient for the surgery.
-We may also tell a patient’s health plan about a treatment he or she is going to receive to obtain prior approval or to determine whether the patient’s plan will cover the treatment.
+Norton Healthcare may use and disclose medical information about patients so that the treatment and services received may be billed to and payment may be collected from patients, an insurance company or another third party.
+For example, we may need to provide health plan information about a surgery received at the hospital so a patient’s health plan will pay the hospital or reimburse the patient for the surgery.
+We also may inform a patient’s health plan about a treatment he or she is going to receive to obtain prior approval or to determine whether the plan will cover the treatment.

 For health care operations.
 Norton Healthcare may use and disclose medical information about patients for health care operations.
 These uses and disclosures are necessary to run our facilities and make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for patients or for accreditation or credentialing activities.
 We also may combine medical information about many hospital patients to decide what additional services the hospital should offer, what services are not needed and whether certain treatments are effective.
 We may disclose information to doctors, nurses, technicians, medical students and other hospital personnel for review and learning purposes.

 Appointment reminders.
-Norton Healthcare may use and disclose medical information to remind patients of appointments for treatment or medical care at a Norton Healthcare hospital or facility.
+Norton Healthcare may use and disclose medical information to remind patients of appointments for treatment or medical care at a Norton Healthcare facility.

 Treatment alternatives.
 Norton Healthcare may use and disclose medical information to tell patients about or recommend possible treatment options or alternatives that may be of interest.

 Fundraising activities.
 Norton Healthcare may use medical information to contact patients in an effort to support Norton Healthcare facilities and programs through one of our two foundations.
-We may disclose medical information to a business associate or to the foundation related to Norton Healthcare so that the business associate or foundation may contact patients in raising money for Norton Healthcare.
-We will only use the following information without your permission: your contact information, such as a name, address, phone number, dates of treatment or services, the general department in which you were treated, the name of your treating physician and, if you had a less than an optimal outcome, that information as well.
-Note: Norton Healthcare does not require that you participate in receiving fundraising communications in order to receive treatment.
+We may disclose medical information to a foundation related to Norton Healthcare or to a business associate so that the foundation or business associate may contact patients to raise money for the foundation.
+We will only use the following information without a patient’s permission: contact information, such as a name, address and phone number; dates of treatment or services; the general department in which the patient was treated; the name of the treating physician; and, if the patient had less than an optimal outcome, that information as well.
+Note: Norton Healthcare does not require patients to participate in receiving fundraising communications in order to receive treatment.
 Patients who do not want to be contacted for fundraising efforts must notify the Foundations Office in writing at 234 E. Gray St., Suite 450, Louisville, KY 40202.

 Marketing activities.
-We may, without obtaining your authorization and so long as we do not receive payment from a third party for doing so, (1) provide you with marketing materials in a face-to-face encounter, (2) give you a promotional gift of nominal value, and/or (3) tell you about our own health care products and services.
-We will ask your permission to use your health information for any other marketing activities.
+We may, without obtaining authorization and so long as we do not receive payment from a third party for doing so, (1) provide patients with marketing materials in a face-to-face encounter, (2) give patients a promotional gift of nominal value, and/or (3) tell patients about our own health care products and services.
+We will ask patients’ permission to use their health information for any other marketing activities.

 Individuals involved in care or payment for care.
-Norton Healthcare may release medical information about patients to a friend or family member who is involved in the patient’s medical care and provide information to someone who helps pay for the patient’s care.
+Norton Healthcare may release medical information about patients to a friend or family member who is involved in the patient’s medical care or payment for the patient’s care.
 We may use or disclose a patient’s medical information to notify or assist in the notification of a patient’s family or other persons responsible for patient care about the patient’s location, general condition or death.
 In addition, we may disclose medical information about a patient to an entity assisting in disaster relief efforts so the patient’s family can be notified about the patient’s condition, status and location.